psychemedia/storytelling-notes/giant-tricked-cut-own-belly.md

 Boots said nothing to thisi bnt only begged them to give him a good store of food.
 His mother had no cheese, so she set the pot on the fire to make him a little, and he put it into a scrip and set off.
 So when he had hewn a bit, Uie Troll came to him too, and said, —

-" If you hew in this wood of mine, I '11 kill you."
+" If you hew in this wood of mine, I'll kill you."

 Bnt the lad was not slow ; he pulled his cheese ont of the scrip in a trice, and squeezed it till the whey ^urted out.